Google Translate Disclaimer

 Dental Screening and Services for Ages 0-17

 Good dental health is an important part of your child’s general health.
-The Simcoe Muskoka District Health Unit’s Oral Health Community Program offers FREE dental screenings in daycares, schools and health unit offices for children and youth aged 0 - 17 years.
+The Simcoe Muskoka District Health Unit’s Oral Health Community Program offers FREE dental screenings in schools, childcare centers, community settings and health unit offices for children and youth aged 0 - 17 years.
 Dental screening can identify and inform families that their child has a dental concern.

-Health Unit staff can also help children/youth and their families access FREE dental care through the Healthy Smiles Ontario (HSO) or other publicly funded program such as the Canadian Dental Care Plan.
+The Dental Team can also help children/youth and their families access dental care through the Healthy Smiles Ontario (HSO A) or other government funded dental programs such as the Canadian Dental Care Plan.
 For more information regarding our services, call 705-721-7520 or toll-free 1-877-721-7520 ext.
-8804 or visit SMDHU - Dental home page.
+8804 or visit SMDHU - Dental home page

 Did you find what you were looking for today?